-My passion is writing books for children that educate on personal and social issues, and books about dogs.
+My passion is writing books for children to educate on personal and social issues, and books about working dogs.
 I also enjoy helping people record their memoirs.
-There's more information throughout the site, and I invite you to subscribe to my newsletter, so that I can let you know of any new releases.
+There's more information throughout the site so please read on.

 Bullying is serious and potentially has a lasting impact.
 Young people may feel afraid or ashamed and may even believe they are in some way responsible or helpless to stop it.We Can Deal with Bullying! debunks these beliefs.
 The gentle and supportive text encourages young people to ask for help, maintain self-esteem, develop resilience, manage their reactions and stand united with others against bullying.Read More

-The Dog Next Door is a Therapy Dog is the third book about working dogs by Gina Dawson, each written to educate children about the various roles that working dogs have in modern society, the difference they make to people’s lives and the importance of having the right dog on the job.Read More
+Next Door’s Dog is a Therapy Dog is the third book about working dogs by Gina Dawson, each written to educate children about the various roles that working dogs have in modern society, the difference they make to people’s lives and the importance of having the right dog on the job.Read More

 I am pleased to announce that latest release, With A Dog’s Love – Clever Dogs Helping Humans is now available.
 It’s been a very different project to my previous works, one that was a labour of love with some interesting challenges.
 I’ve enjoyed the journey and am thrilled with the end result.
 Thank you to everyone who has pre-ordered this title.
 It missed the scheduled […]Read More

 Next Door’s Dog has a Job and Next Door’s Dog goes to School are going to be reprinted, having once again sold out.
 To the many people who have contacted me and registered their interest, therefore helping this to happen, thank you.
 If you want to purchase these titles, which will be in high quality softcover and available in September 2021, please do so through […]Read More